Ftujio/Stuff/README.md

-This is a text based action RPG that I'm making for fun.
-Working both at home and school.
+This is my main repository where i put my little projects from school and stuff.